klatter136/Startup-IAM/README.md

 In this project, I addressed a common challenge for startups: moving from a fast launch setup to a secure, scalable cloud environment.
 Using my security and AWS expertise, I designed a stronger architecture and implemented best practices to protect StartupCo’s infrastructure.

 I began by securing the AWS root account.
 I enabled MFA, stopped using it for daily operations, and created a new administrator account for ongoing management.
-Locking down the root account is one of the most critical steps in cloud security—if it’s compromised, the entire environment is at risk.
-I also emphasized separating the management (or billing) account from operational accounts, aligning with AWS security best practices.
+Locking down the root account is one of the most critical steps in cloud security- if it’s compromised, the entire environment is at risk.
+I also emphasized separating the management/billing account from operational accounts, aligning with AWS security best practices.

 Next, I created IAM users and groups based on job roles and applied the principle of least privilege.
-Each team—Developers, Operations, Finance, and Analysts—received only the permissions they needed.
+Each team- Developers, Operations, Finance, and Analysts, received only the permissions they needed.
 This structure provides clearer accountability and reduces the risk of unauthorized access.

 I also implemented multi-factor authentication for all users and rolled out a strong password policy with expiration and password reuse prevention.
 This ensures that access credentials remain secure and harder to compromise.